thadguidry/respec/Home.md

 A [detailed user's guide](ReSpec-Editor's-Guide) is available.

-A single-page documentation with user's guide and all available configuration options is available at https://respec.org/docs/.
+A single-page documentation with user's guide and all available configuration options can be read at https://respec.org/docs/.
 The documentation is generated using the wiki itself.

 ## Developer's Guide